 And finally we write the training function.
 This will take a training

-dataset and iterate k-means-iterate
+dataset and iterate k-means-iterate until the center points

 for our clusters stabilize enough.